 #UCFBusiness works under the idea that there are many benefits to taking a more proactive approach to choosing a career and has designed a curriculum and programs to help you land your next opportunity (e.g., job, business start-up, graduate school) before you leave UCF.

 Selecting a Major in the College of Business Administration

 Figuring out what you want to do with your one precious life is a challenging task.
 There are many possibilities and sorting through them is a daunting task.
 Many business school students come to us with “fuzzy goals” and hope to narrow their choices as they go through their college years.
 The problem with this approach is that a late change in your area of study can greatly delay your time to graduation and leave you with gaps in your experience and skill sets as you leave college and enter the marketplace.

-Admission to the University of Central Florida (UCF) does not equate to admission to the College of Business Administration (CBA).
-We are a selective admission college.
-After receiving admission to UCF, students must qualify to be admitted to CBA and therefore all students enter the university as a ‘pre’ business major.
+Admission to UCF does not equate to admission to the College of Business Administration (CBA).
+After receiving admission to UCF, students must qualify to be admitted to CBA and therefore all students enter the University as a ‘pre’ business major.
 This applies regardless of the specific business major a student intends to pursue.
-As a ‘pre’ major, students will:
+As a ‘pre’ business major, students will:

 - Complete the General Education Program

 - Complete the Gordon Rule requirements

 - Complete the Business Common Program Prerequisites with a grade of “C” or better